victorstack-ai/drupal-ai-issue-3572096/docs/modules/ai_automators/index.md

 # AI Automators
-## What is the AI Automator module?
+## What is the AI Automators module?
 This module offers the possibility for any field to be generated via AI from another field.
-It's setup so you can use prompt engineering or none-AI tools to automate into your entities.
+It's setup so you can use prompt engineering or non-AI tools to automate into your entities.

 The module uses a plugin system so anyone can develop modules to extend which